Brief rundown for the uninitiated:

 To Science Babe, just like every other Skeptic, modern agriculture, GMO's pesticides, vaccines, chemotherapy and the entirety of allopathic medicine is perfectly fine just the way it is.
 If you have any concerns about any of this at all, you have obviously been duped by Food Babe.
 Stop questioning, everything is fine the way it is, don't be a stupid science denier.
 You don't want to be one of those idiots do you?
-We'll have to laugh at you, and make fun of you forever and ever because bullying is scientific, and mocking people always gets them to see reason.
+We'll have to laugh at you, and make fun of you because bullying is scientific, and mocking people always gets them to see reason.
 Nah nah, nah nah, nah-nah.
 Science!

 This is Science as Religion.
 This is close-minded agenda driven vitriol.
 This is about as non-objective as one can get.
 Science is a method used to gather data.
 It also has its limitations and we need to remember that so we don't get too damn cocky.
 I'm afraid it's too late for our Skeptic friends, but we can still apply a little reason and common sense and keep an open mind.
 It may feel good not to have to fight against the tide of public opinion sometimes, but it also won't help you get anywhere purposeful.

 My conclusion here?
 Rather than taking a side and declaring allegiance to one camp or another, it seems the intelligent choice to look closely at what any blogger is telling you.
 One doesn't need a degree to be credible, and conversely having a degree does not make one credible either.
 Scrutinize what you read carefully and consider the source.
 Don't be so quick to jump on a bandwagon, it might be heading in a direction you don't want to go.